TeaFlavoredTea/3dAnimator/README.txt

 ======================= RUNNING THE APPLICATION =======================
-This application runs on Java 8.
-Java is embedded in the windows distributions, but not Linux.
-Linux users may need to install Java from: https://www.java.com/en/download/

-Windows:
-	Navigate to the folder that matches your OS, and run “assignmnet3.exe” Example for 64-bit windows: “.\Windows\application.windows64\assignmnet3.exe”

-Linux:
-	Navigate to the folder that matches your OS, and run “assignmnet3”.
+ 1) Install the PL IDE from "https://processing.org/download/".
+ 2) Pull the github repository.
+ 3) Open file "assignmnet3.pde" with the PL IDE.
+ 4) run the script (ctrl + r).

 ============================== USE ==============================
  * Look around by right-clicking and dragging the mouse.
- * View joints by pressing and holding 'r'
+ * View joints by pressing and holding 'r'.
  * Select a joint by pressing 'r' and left clicking it.
 Unselect in the same way.
 	The selected joint will appear cyan.
  * Rotate selected joint forward and backwards in the: